sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Examine the new Information in the backupset system table</b></p>

 The <i>backupset</i> table in the <i>msdb</i> system database contains a row for each backup set.
 A backup set contains the backup from a single, successful backup operation.
 You can use this information to check for your backup status, time to run, and much more.
+These checks should be integrated into your overall Disaster Recovery strategy.

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>